 Braided polypropylene rope

-Usually yellow in colour, in my opinion this rope has only one purpose: use in water.
+Usually yellow in colour, this rope has only one purpose in my opinion: use in water.
 It is lightweight, floats, is rot-resistant, and inexpensive.

 However, if you’ve ever tried to tie a knot in this rope, you’ll know that it frequently comes undone due to the memory of the material it is made with.
 This rope likes to be straight.
 If you’re going water-skiing, it’s a great choice.
 Otherwise move on to the ropes below for all other applications.